GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

           Also note that all three raster maps in composition should be modified by :grasscmd:`r.null`.
 This operation can be automated by :grasscmd:`Graphical Modeler <g.gui.gmodeler>`
-          or by scriping in Python, see :doc:`Lesson 3
+          or by scripting in Python, see :doc:`Lesson 3
           <../lesson3/index>` for details.

-          Perfoming NULL propagation can introduce holes into image.
+          Performing NULL propagation can introduce holes into image.
 One of solutions would be to create RGB composition using :grasscmd:`r.composite` and fill holes with
           combination of :grasscmd:`r.neighbors` (method=mode) and